nderelli/these/writings/different-goals.md

 # State Goals of Education

 ### Alabama

+Article 14 Section 256

+**Duty of legislature to establish and maintain public school system; apportionment of public school fund; separate schools for white and colored children.**

+The legislature shall establish, organize, and maintain a liberal system of public schools throughout the state for the benefit of the children thereof between the ages of seven and twenty-one years.
+The public school fund shall be apportioned to the several counties in proportion to the number of school children of school age therein, and shall be so apportioned to the schools in the districts or townships in the counties as to provide, as nearly as practicable, school terms of equal duration in such school districts or townships.
+Separate schools shall be provided for white and colored children, and no child of either race shall be permitted to attend a school of the other race.

 ### Alaska

+Article 7 Section 1

+The legislature shall by general law establish and maintain a system of public schools open to all children of the State, and may provide for other public educational institutions.
+Schools and institutions so established shall be free from sectarian control.
+No money shall be paid from public funds for the direct benefit of any religious or other private educational institution.

 ### Arizona

 Section 1A

-The legislature shall enact such laws as shall provide for the establishment and maintenance of a general and uniform public school system, which system shall include:
+The legislature shall enact such laws as shall provide for the establishment and maintenance of a **general and uniform** public school system, which system shall include:

 1. Kindergarten schools.
 2. Common schools.